rickyDeveloper/split-bills/README.md

-# split-bills
+# A initial attempt to solve the splitting of bills problem

 Objective:-

-1) Capture the bill payments of N persons
+1) Capture the bill payments of N persons.
+Few persons can make a payment for bill and few may not pay.
-2) Calculate the total amount each person has to other person
+2) Calculate the total amount each person owe to other person
 3) Reduce the total number of transactions.

+Algorithm:-

+1) Created a Graph to capture the bill payment and amount due by each person
+2) Used a customized Breadth First Traversal technique to reduce the transaction count.

 How to test:-